CosmosOS/Cosmos/.github/ISSUE_TEMPLATE/build-error-and-visual-studio-problems.md

 ---
 name: Build Error and Visual Studio Problems
-about: For errors when trying to build a Cosmos Kernel or use VS
+about: For errors when trying to build or modify a Cosmos Kernel code
 title: ''
 labels: 'Area: Build, Area: Visual Studio Integration'
 assignees: ''